Cardinals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Willy Adames and the Milwaukee Brewers head into the first of a four-game series against Paul Goldschmidt and the St. Louis Cardinals at Busch Stadium, Monday at 7:45 PM ET.
+The Milwaukee Brewers and St. Louis Cardinals will meet on Tuesday at Busch Stadium, at 7:45 PM ET, with Christian Yelich and Nolan Arenado among those expected to produce at the plate.

-The Brewers are -175 moneyline favorites for this matchup against the Cardinals (+145).
-A 9-run total has been listed for this game.
+The Brewers are listed as -125 moneyline favorites for this matchup against the Cardinals (+105).
+The total for the contest is set at 8.5 runs.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.